 - Small batteries lead to faster charging times

-- Small size means they’re slightly easier to lose or misplace
+- The smaller size means they’re slightly easier to misplace.

-That concludes the four most common vaping devices available for you to choose from.
-As you’ve seen, each has its pros and cons, so the most important thing to do is find the one that suits you.
+That’s our overview of the most common e-cig devices and starter kits available.
+Each has its pros and cons, so the important thing is to find the one that feels right for you.

-- Would you be looking for something portable or something with lots of power?
+- Are you looking for something portable or something with lots of power?

-- Would you like full control of your vaping experience or something you can pick up and go?
+- Would you like full control of your vaping experience (like temperature control, your own coils, or a puff counter) or would you prefer something you can pick up and go?

-Some vape shops will allow you to try out devices before you buy them; if not, you can still speak to the staff and find out what they’d recommend for you.
+Some vape shops will allow you to try out devices before you buy them.
+If not, speak to the staff, see what they recommend, and good luck with your search!